-One SUNY Oswego graduate student will combine his passion for business with the desire to help aspiring entrepreneurs in a Quest presentation Wednesday.
+One SUNY Oswego graduate student combines his passion for business with the desire to help aspiring entrepreneurs, as presented at Quest.

 Armando Franco, a MBA candidate in his second semester, will focus on how SUNY Oswego can develop a business model that will support student run start-up companies.